 Scaling to the nearest pixel

-Even yet, modest SVGs that include just a little amount of information, such as a navigation bar symbol, may seem out of place or too basic when blown up to the size of a shop banner or billboard.
+However, small SVGs with minimal information, like a navigation bar symbol, may appear out of place or too basic when scaled up to the size of a shop banner or billboard.
 Food for thought: Every situation is unique, but knowing the context and having a keen eye are vital when selecting whether to scale an SVG image.

 File sizes that are smaller